jaescalo/Turbo-Akamai-EdgeWorkers/README.md

 5. Commit your changes to your GitHub repository and watch the pipeline execute.

 ## CircleCI Setup
+A workflow is defined in the `.circleci/config.yml` file which is comprised of the build, deploy and test jobs to exemplify a DevOps pipeline.
 The different configuration files are parametrized and we need to define these parameters or variables first.

 * In CircleCI Context set up the variables that will be used directly by the `.circleci/config.yml` file.
 These variables may contain sensitive information (values are obscured) and the values do not change frequently.
 Instructions here ALOHA POST.